Medical Advisor After BDS: Job Roles, Salary & Growth Potential

 What are the Key Responsibilities of a Medical Advisor in India After BDS?

-- Train internal teams like sales and marketing.
+- Train internal teams, such as sales and marketing.

 - These professionals also develop strategies related to various healthcare products and therapies.